 Now, two hours is a general range.
 Some babies are ready for sleep even sooner than that, while others can stretch their awake time a little longer.
-But two hours is a good place to start when keeping tabs on when to put your baby to sleep.
+But two hours is a good place to start for this age.

 3. Follow the EASY sleep routine

 As a first-time mom, I quickly saw how feeding my baby would lull him to sleep.
 Any time he got sleepy, I took that as my cue to feed before putting him down.
 Unfortunately, this created an unsustainable habit.
 Each time he felt sleepy, he needed to feed to fall asleep.

 Then I heard about Tracy Hogg’s The Baby Whisperer, where she talks about the EASY routine (Eat-Awake-Sleep-You).
 Rather than feeding to sleep, I started feeding my baby after he woke up.
 Now our routine looked more like this:

 - wake up

 - sleep (the “you” is focusing on self-care while the baby sleeps)

 Then the cycle would repeat, with feeding him after he woke up instead of feeding him to sleep.

 Not only does this routine avoid the dependence on feeding to sleep, but it also gives you a steady rhythm to your day.
-Rather than following set times of the day, you’d simply do what’s next based on what had just happened.
+Rather than following set times of the day, you do what’s next based on what had just happened.